aslamhus/WordpressHMR/README.md

 Because of the entry point limitation, I recommend packaging your scripts into an editor and a screen script (this is also how Wordpress' `wp-scripts` operates).
 You could also package your scripts into a single entry point and use dynamic imports to load your scripts on demand.

+### Potential Solutions to the Entry Point Limitation

+- Use dynamic imports to load your scripts on demand.
+- Package your scripts into an editor and a screen script.
+- Add a script when the development server is started to combine all scripts into a single entry point.
+- try creating multiple instances of the development server for each hook.

 ### Build Process

 This package is still useful as a conditional enqueuing tool for your theme.
 While HMR may not be possible for multiple entry points, the build process works seamlessly with multiple entry points and conditional enqueueing.
 You can define your assets in the `assets.json` file and run `npm run build` to generate the necessary asset files.
 Please see the [Define your own assets for your theme](#define-your-own-assets-for-your-theme) section below for more information.